jessly5/CCT-Web-Design/README.md

 # CCT Web Design
-Course assignments from the CCT web design courses, taken at Sheridan as part of the UTM joint program.
+Course assignments from the CCT web design courses taken at Sheridan as part of the UTM joint program.

 ### Table of Content
 1. [CCT260](#cct260)